Historian. Writer. Editor.

 I'm Lisa L Munro, PhD.

 I believe that helping people understand themselves and the world around them in new ways using the power of compassion, critical thinking, and creativity can change the world for the better.
 I run a small, independent writing business called the Mérida Collective Writing Project.

 I create communities of practice to help people get more writing done with less shame and greater joy.
-I help academics writers shape their stories in engaging and powerful ways.
 I provide writing retreats, writing coaching, and copyediting as well as classes, workshops, and webinars, I help writers master the technical aspects of writing and support them in their individual emotional journeys through the writing process.

 In my own work, I'm passionate about thinking and writing about Latin America, history, archaeology, science, neoliberalism, critical thinking, writing, adoption, transitions, trauma, and career alternative for PhDs.
 Although trained as an academic historian, I'm a scholar-practitioner dedicated to using academic knowledge and critical thinking to help people solve real-world problems.